epogrebnyak/abacus/README.md

 In short an accounting system keeps track of the equation `(1)` whithin the accounting period and produces equations `(2)` and `(3)` at accounting period end.

-I'm writing `abacus` code with this rather simple concept in mind until I hit some block that makes me revise it.

 ## Try it